Breast Augmentation Chicago

 The goal is to create a natural and alluring look.
 The implant size that will work best for you must be individually determined with your input.
 We offer 3D imaging to help each patient choose which size is right for them.
 We also have a detailed consultation process where our patients can try on gel sizers to better understand how different sizes may feel.
 The size, shape, style, and type of implant will be decided after a comprehensive examination.
-Placing implants that are too large for the intended body size have greater chances of capsular contracture, discomfort and longer recovery times.
+Placing implants that are too large for the intended body size has greater chances of capsular contracture, discomfort and longer recovery times.

 Breast Implant Shells

-All implant shells are made out of silicone, but can be smooth or textured.
+All implant shells are made out of silicone but can be smooth or textured.
 Smooth implant shells tend to feel softer and are more able to move within the space created for them on the chest.
 This means that they will move more like a natural breast.
 They can be pushed into a different position with a bra, for example, to create the appearance of more cleavage.
 Less commonly used in our practice are textured implants.
 Textured implants feel slightly more firm and are relatively immobile after being placed.
-Textured shells become adherent to your internal tissues, so cannot be pushed into a position to increase cleavage.
+Textured shells become adherent to your internal tissues, so they cannot be pushed into a position to increase cleavage.

 Silicone vs. Saline Implants

-Implants can be filled with silicone (gel) or saline (salt water).
+Implants can be filled with silicone (gel) or saline (saltwater).
 Silicone is softer and feels more comfortable and natural than saline, and, in general, is less likely to show rippling through the skin.
 It also has a lower rupture rate than saline.
 If saline ruptures, your implant will deflate over time and eventually go flat.
 This is because saline can be reabsorbed by the body.
 If silicone ruptures, you may not notice at all, or you may experience a change in the way the implant looks or feels, but the volume will stay the same.

 Are Silicone Implants Safe?